hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 ---
 ## General Commands
-* Please make sure to read CLI Introduction before reading this section.
+* Please make sure to read new CLI Introduction before reading this section.
 * These commands are general commands that can be used in the CLI.

-1. set class `<class name>` - sets the class to edit.
-A class needs to be set to edit its internals such as fields, methods, and parameters.
-    * Example: `set class Apple`

-2. help - displays all possible commands
+1. help - displays all possible commands

-3. help `<command>` - displays expanded commands for the given command.
-    * Example: `help add class`
-    * Example: `help remove method`
-    * Example: `help rename field`

-4. list class - Lists everything in the currently selected class
+2. list details - Lists everything in the currently selected class

-5. list classes - List all created classes
+3. list classes - List all created classes
     * Example: `list classes`

-6. save - saves the current project as one json.
+4. save `<filename>` - saves the current project as one json.
 It will ask you to input a name after typing in the command.
-    * Example: `save` -> `Enter file name: MyProject`
+    * Example: `save fruitbowl.json`

-7. load - loads a json as a UML class.
+5. load - loads a json as a UML class.
 It will ask you to input a name after typing load
-    * Example: `load` -> `Enter file name: MyProject`
+    * Example: `save fruitbowl.json`

-8. exit - exits the program
+6. exit - exits the program
 ---
 ## Add Commands
 * Please make sure to read CLI Introduction before reading this section.
 * These commands add things to the editor.

-1. add class `<name>` - creates a class with that name
+1. create class `<class name>` - creates a class with that name
-    * Example: `add class Apple`
+    * Example: `create class Apple`

-2. add method `<name>` - creates a method with the given name
+2. add method `<return type> <method name>` - creates a method with the given name and following parameters
-    * Example: `add method eat`
+    * Example: `add method Boolean eat`

-3. add field `<name> <type>` - creates a field with the given name and type.
+3. add field `<field type> <field name>` - creates a field with the given name and type.
 You will need to type in a type otherwise it won't work.
-    * Example: `add field color String`
+    * Example: `add field String color`

-4. add parameter `<existing method> <name> <type>` - creates a parameter with the given name and type.
+4. add parameter `<method name> <parameter type> <parameter name>` - creates a parameter with the given name and type.
 This requires a method to exist in order to work
     * Example: `add parameter eat food String`

-5. add relationship `<existing class name> <different existing class name> <Type>` - creates a relationship between two existing classes.
+5. add relationship `<relationship type> <target class name>` - creates a relationship between two existing classes.
     * Example: `add relationship Apple Banana Aggregation`
 ---
 ## Remove Commands
-* Please make sure to read CLI Introduction before reading this section.
+* * Please make sure to read CLI Introduction before reading this section.
 * These commands remove things in the editor.

-1. remove class `<name>` - removes the class that is currently set These commands remove things in the editor.
+1. `remove class <classname>` - removes the class that is currently set These commands remove things in the editor.
     * Example: `remove class Apple`

-2. remove method `<name>` - removes a method with the given name
+2. remove method `<method name>` - removes a method with the given name
     * Example: `remove method method1`

-3. remove field `<name>` - removes a field with the given name
+3. remove field `<field name>` - removes a field with the given name
     * Example: `remove field field1`

 4. remove parameter `<existing method> <name>` - removes a parameter with the given name